Self-injury & Recovery Resources (SIRR)

 • Why stop?

-The reasons for wanting to stop can be as varied as the reasons for starting.
-Whatever the reason, being able to articulate these reasons to oneself is useful when the urge to self-injure inevitably comes up.
-Knowing that triggers are likely and having a plan for dealing with these as they arise is also helpful.
+The reasons for wanting to stop can be as diverse as the reasons for starting.
+Whatever the motivation, it’s beneficial for someone to be clear about their reasons when the urge to self-injure arises.
+It’s also important to anticipate triggers and have a plan in place.

 Change can be scary and hard.
 Most often these feelings arise from the simple discomfort most of us feel with not knowing what to expect.
 We can become rather discombobulated and uncomfortable when our expectations do not match what happens; indeed, this discomfort is one of the main reasons for slips.
 Here are a few of the general things you can expect: